ninjaframework/ninja/ninja-core/src/site/markdown/documentation/jpa.md

 &lt;/persistence&gt;
 </pre>

-The file will reside under META-INF/persistence.xml
+The file will reside under META-INF/persistence.xml.

 Models
 ======

-The models by covention should be put under the package "models".
+The models by convention should be put under the package "models".
 A typical model looks like:

 <pre class="prettyprint">